About Your Surgery

 These sensations usually come and go, and often decrease within the first few months after surgery.
 However, some may last months, even 5 years or longer.
 This is because the nerves are the slowest part of your body to heal.
 Most people report that the sensations are not severe or distressing.

 Because of the change in sensation, do not place anything hot or cold directly on your surgical site (e.g., hot water bottles, heating pads, or ice packs).

 As you continue to heal, you may feel scar tissue along your incision site(s).
 It will feel hard.
 This is common and will soften over the next several months.

 Will I have any drains when I go home?

-You will leave the hospital with at least one Jackson Pratt® drain in place.
+You will go home with at least one Jackson Pratt® drain in place.
 This is a soft catheter that is inserted near your incision to drain extra fluid.
 The drain is usually removed about 1 to 2 weeks after your surgery, however it may be left in longer depending on how much fluid is draining.
-Your nurse will teach you how to care for the drain before you leave the hospital.
-Instructions on how to care for your Jackson Pratt® drain are included in the “Resources” section of this guide.
+Your nurse will teach you how to care for the drain before you leave.
+For more information, please read Caring for Your Jackson Pratt® Drainage System.

 How do I care for my incisions?